chandanrjit/DeveloperPlaybook/best-practices/releasing_gems.md

 > Version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next.

-In DLSS, we practice [semantic versioning](http://semver.org) for our gems.
+In DLSS, we practice [semantic versioning](http://semver.org) for our gems; see also: [SemVer for Library Maintainers](http://www.schneems.com/2015/11/29/what-is-semver.html) blog.

 ## Bundler tasks